kmnis/kmnis.github.io/_projects/zen-ai.md

 ZenAI explores what it takes to move a general conversational model toward a more careful, supportive dialogue experience.
 The project was not just a chatbot wrapper; it included data preparation, model training, inference notebooks, intent detection, quantitative evaluation, qualitative response testing, and a Streamlit interface.

-The most interesting part of the work is the product boundary.
-Mental-health-adjacent AI needs more than fluent answers, so the project explicitly treated risks and future safeguards as part of the system.
-The README documents model metrics, intent-detection evaluation over labeled prompts, user testing snippets, and the team’s safety-oriented future work.
+The most interesting part of the project is the product boundary.
+Mental-health-adjacent AI needs more than fluent answers, so the system explicitly treats risks and future safeguards as part of the design.
+The README documents model metrics, intent-detection evaluation over labeled prompts, user testing snippets, and safety-oriented future work.

-### What I Worked On

-- Helped build and evaluate the LLM workflow for supportive conversations.
-- Worked through model inference and testing paths, including intent classification.
-- Contributed to the UX direction so the model could be experienced as a product rather than a notebook-only experiment.

 ### Technical Shape